 This is an attempt to unravel the web of extremely complex and convoluted character relationships in this, especially with regards to Henry's family.
 There be much Fridge stuff here.

 Henry is the son of Emma and Baelfire.
 His maternal grandparents are thus Snow White and Prince Charming, and his paternal grandparents are Milah and Rumple.
-Henry's step-grandmother is Belle, and he also has an uncle who's technically younger than him, when Snow and Charming had a second child whom they named Neal after their daughter's husband's earth name.
+Henry's step-grandmother is Belle, and he also has an uncle who's technically younger than him, when Snow and Charming had a second child whom they named Neal after Henry's father's real world name.